hshit2010/nasa-apod/README.md

     Data provided by the incredible NASA APOD API.

+    I used AI (Gemini) during this project to help me troubleshoot bugs, clarify doubts when I got stuck, and give me general direction.
+I came up with the idea and      wrote the initial code myself, and used AI to help refine sections of the code and resolve deployment errors.

     UI inspired by modern deep space and cyberpunk aesthetics. t `via.placeholder.com` link at the top with an actual screenshot of your badass website!)*